bigfix/developer.bigfix.com/site/pages/index.md

         <li>The <a href="/rest-api/">REST-API</a> for running operations available on the BigFix console from outside the console.</li>

-        <li>The <a href="/client-compliance/">Client Compliance API</a> for using inspected data as input for external application installed on the client.</li>

         <li><a href="/other/">Other APIs</a> for creating custom dashboards, interrogating the database and implementing your reporting solution.</li>
       </ul>
     </section>